Star Wars droids on marshmallows.

 Given the predominance of all things Star Wars surrounding us, I think it’s rather important you know how to draw some of the most significant characters of all, The Droids.

-Here I use my handy dandy edible writers, specifically, the Americolor Gourmet Writers and the FooDoodler Fine Line.
+Here I use my handy dandy edible writers, food pens, whatever you call them, specifically, the Americolor Gourmet Writers and the FooDoodler Fine Line.
 If you check out THIS POST all about edible writers, you’ll find lots of tips on working with these magical tools.
 You may also use them on royal icing that has hardened well and fondant, so you may apply these same drawings to cookies, cupcakes, cakes, whatever.
 Or, for drawing on paper.

 I’m a kid of the ’80s, so naturally I played Leia to my brother’s Luke when we played Star Wars in the back yard.
 I was only five when the first movie hit theaters, too young for intergalactic warfare.
 But I caught up easily with Empire Strikes Back and Return of the Jedi.
 And as a Star Wars purist, I, for one, give kudos to The Force Awakens.
 I think it captures so well the spirit of the originals, and all with even cooler graphics.